Quick start: Extract information from an image using AI

 Step 1: Create an AppSheet database

-First, you'll create an AppSheet database and add the columns you need to store information about the car, such as make, model, year, and so on.
+First, you'll create an AppSheet database and add the columns you need to store information about the car, such as make, model, year, description, and so on, and an Image column that will be used to upload a photo of the car.

 AppSheet apps are all about the data.
 Though it may be time consuming, carefully designing and setting up your data is a fundamental step in your app development.